jundalisay/spblist/content/en/superphysics/nutshell/chapter-01.md

 {{< q c="Timaeus by Plato Simplifed">}}
 These causes generate an inequality which is always maintained, and is continually creating a perpetual motion of the elements...
 The brightest part is called the aether.
 The most turbid sort is mist and darkness.
 {{< /q >}}

-{{< q c="" >}}
-Light waves come from the flower and touch your eyes.
-A similar flower is created in your mind.
-Actually, you are not seeing the flower.
-You are seeing the mental image of the flower within. **You never see anything, you never hear anything, you never even touch anything.** Whatever you perceive or whatever you conceive – everything is within you, nothing is outside of you.
-That is why it is said that the entire universe is within you in miniature form.
-You are seeing the psychic projection of the material world.
-This is why I say that the human entity is more psychic than physical.
-{{< /q >}}